ajschumacher/ajschumacher.github.io/20200912-what_should_be_in_your_regression/index.md

 to control for, or it may be that conventional methods of control aren't sufficient.
 Methods like Judea Pearl's do-calculus might be helpful.

+---

+Thanks to Erica Blom and Ben Klemens for providing helpful feedback.